 Building the pyramid took eight months to complete but who would have thought it would become one of the top attractions near Stanthorpe?

 The Ballandean Pyramid is on Jacobsens Road, Ballandean.

 31 The Rocks Stanthorpe offers self-contained studio, one and two-bedroom villas with continental breakfast baskets.
 Set in a landscape of bushland and rocky granite outcrops, there are two walking tracks on the property.
-A walk to the top of the granite slope offers spectacular views while the other shorter stroll through the bush passing beautiful granite rock formations.
+A walk to the top of the granite slope offers spectacular views, while the other shorter stroll through the bush passes beautiful granite rock formations.